Yuhao93/NoContextBot/README.md

 ```
-./run
+./start.sh
 ```

-I run the bot on aws using the following command to ensure that it restarts when on crashes and continues running even when I log out:
+I run the bot on aws using the following command to ensure that it continues running even when I log out:

 ```
-nohup supervise . &
+nohup ./start.sh &
 ```